Skip to main content Skip to secondary navigation

 Application deadlines and supplemental requirements vary by program.
 Each graduate program administers the review of applications, makes admission decisions, and issues offer letters to applicants, including offers of financial support.

 This program permits matriculated Stanford undergraduates to study for a Master of Arts (M.A.) or Master of Science (M.S.) degree while completing their bachelor's degree(s) in the same or a different department.
-For eligibility requirements and application information, see Coterminal Master’s Degree: Application and Admission.
+For eligibility requirements and application information, see Coterminal Admissions.

 Admission to Professional Programs